-You can’t control your age, but can you slow the decline of aging by trying to keep your mental health in check?
-A new study shows that being depressed actually aligns with a faster rate of brain aging.
+You can't control your age, but can you slow the decline of aging by trying to keep your mental health in check?
+A 2018 study shows that being depressed actually aligns with a faster rate of brain aging.

 Many studies have shown a link between depression and increased risk of dementia.
 Seniors with depression are more likely to experience memory problems, and older adults with depression are twice as likely to develop dementia and have a 65 percent higher risk of Alzheimer’s.
-But this study is the first to show that depression may cause an overall cognitive decline in the general population—not just older people.
+But this study is the first to show that depression may cause an overall cognitive decline in the general population — not just older people.

 Researchers combed through data from more than 71,000 people from 34 different studies.
 Scientists analyzed information from people both with symptoms of depression and those who were considered clinically depressed, evaluating whether it had an effect on things like memory loss, executive function (which involves decision making) and how quickly participants could process information.
 Those diagnosed with dementia were excluded from the study, which means the results paint a clearer picture of how depression affects the minds of cognitively normal people.